gabileibo/gcp-terraform-actions-template/README.md

 Read more about how this works [here](https://cloud.google.com/blog/products/identity-security/enabling-keyless-authentication-from-github-actions)

-In practice I usually run the `pipeline-admin` folder locally to provision the minimum amount of access needed for this particular repository's purpose so that the rest of the team can use it for just what it is intended for.
+In practice I usually run the `pipeline-admin` folder locally or have it in an admin repo to provision the minimum amount of access needed for this particular repository's purpose so that the rest of the team can use it for just what it is intended for.

 ## Prerequisites